 The 267 rolled by David Codding is tied for the 5th-best game in league history!

-In this week's Tournament of Champions brackets: Nick Allegri routed Division 1, while Rich DeYoung staked a claim for the Iron Throne in Division 2.
-Scott Murdock got the better of Division 3, and Andy McLeod made quick work of Division 4.
+In this week's Tournament of Champions brackets: Nick Allegri triumphed over his enemies in Division 1, while Rich DeYoung ruled Division 2.
+Scott Murdock staked a claim for the Iron Throne in Division 3, and Andy McLeod mopped up Division 4.
 And, finally, nobody claimed victory in the Interdivisional bracket, and in fact we aren't even going to talk about this bracket as it was a complete embarassment.

-In terms of overall points: Nick Allegri leads Division 1; Rich DeYoung tops Division 2; Scott Murdock dominates Division 3; and Andy McLeod calls the shots for Division 4.
+In terms of overall points: Nick Allegri dominates Division 1; Rich DeYoung tops Division 2; Scott Murdock runs the show in Division 3; and Andy McLeod calls the shots for Division 4.

-- Moving to lanes 17&18, 9th-place TBD will spend some quality time with 10th-place Guttersluts (hcp 68).
+- Moving to lanes 17&18, 9th-place TBD will tussle with 10th-place Guttersluts (hcp 68).
 TBD might maintain their current strength as they just barely miss sweeping the series; while the Guttersluts ought to hold steady as they just barely avoid getting swept.

-- Then, over on lanes 19&20, 6th-place Bowlkake2 will match wits with 4th-place Hez-Bowl-lah (hcp 15).
+- Then, over on lanes 19&20, 6th-place Bowlkake2 will chuck some balls with 4th-place Hez-Bowl-lah (hcp 15).
 Bowlkake2 will likely maintain their current strength as they get swept; while Hez-Bowl-lah will probably raise their average while they rack up a sweep.

-- Finally, on lanes 23&24, 7th-place Frickin' Ten Pins will challenge 5th-place I Can't Believe It's Not Gutter (hcp 81).
+- Finally, on lanes 23&24, 7th-place Frickin' Ten Pins will throw some gutter balls with 5th-place I Can't Believe It's Not Gutter (hcp 81).
 Frickin' Ten Pins are predicted to perform well and just barely miss sweeping the series; while Not Gutter is anticipated to raise their average even as they just barely avoid getting swept.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)